veyrich/qe-on-gcp/gke/run/README.md

 `gcloud container clusters get-credentials <cluster-name> --region <region>`

+The --internal-ip flag is required to use the internal IP address of the cluster endpoint (optional depending on how the GKE cluster was deployed).

 ## Create a bucket to hold the data set

 `gcloud storage buckets create gs://<bucket-name> --location=<region> --pap --enable-hierarchical-namespace --uniform-bucket-level-access`